 At Ancient Corinth we learn about that important western concept of hubris.
 According to early Greek mythology, Ancient Corinth was founded by King Sisyphus.
 The King had offended both Zeus and Hades with his cunning and trickery that allowed him to escape death twice, and by giving away Zeus’s secrets.
 Zeus became so annoyed at his boasting and self-importance that he doomed him to roll a large boulder uphill in Hades (hell) for eternity.

 King Sisyphus’s grandson eventually became the ruler of Ancient Corinth and his symbol, Pegasus the winged horse, became known as the symbol of Corinth.
 It can be found on ancient Corinthian coins.

 Ancient Corinth chose Poseidon, the lord of the sea, as their patron god and much of the archaeological evidence within the agora includes temples to Poseiden, Apollo, Athena, Hero, and Juno.
 There is also a massive sanctuary that was dedicated to the healing god Asklepios just north of the city.

 Artifacts have also included a lintel that reads “Synagogue of the Hebrews” in the excavations.
 Contrary to a great deal of archaeological literature that focuses on the male deities such as Asklepios, Dionysos, Poseidon, Apollo, Zeus, and Pan, excavations show that the people equally worshipped equally female goddesses.
-Temples have been excavated on the northern slope of the Acrocorinth that are dedicated to Athena, Nike, Tyche, and Aphrodite.
+The American School of Classical Studies has excavated temples on the northern slope of the Acrocorinth that are dedicated to Athena, Nike, Tyche, and Aphrodite.